-- (a) CNSX will ensure that at least 50% of its directors are independent. - (b) The Chair of the Board must be independent. - (c) In the event that CNSX fails to meet the requirement in paragraph (a) or (b), it will immediately advise the Commission and take appropriate measures to promptly remedy such failure. - (d) CNSX must ensure that its Board is subject to requirements that the quorum for the Board consists of a majority of the Board members, at least 50% of whom must be independent directors.
+- (a) CSE will ensure that at least 50% of its directors are independent. - (b) The Chair of the Board must be independent. - (c) In the event that CSE fails to meet the requirement in paragraph (a) or (b), it will immediately advise the Commission and take appropriate measures to promptly remedy such failure. - (d) CSE must ensure that its Board is subject to requirements that the quorum for the Board consists of a majority of the Board members, at least 50% being independent.